 our hunger is to connect with something greater than ourselves

 our hope is that the best is yet to come

-Join us this Sunday at EMBRACE as we continue with our May sermon series entitled Aftermath+.
+Join us this Sunday at EMBRACE as we continue our new June sermon series entitled The Good Life: What the Bible has to say about the pursuit of happiness and the things that get in the way.
 P. Sam will be sharing a message called:

 We believe that faith is not meant to be lived alone.